 Graduate Teaching Assistantships (available for second Year MFA Students)

-The Low Residency MFA in Creative Writing and the Department of English at Converse College are authorized by the administration to fill two to three Graduate Teaching Assistantships each year for second-year MFA students who have successfully completed at least 24 graduate hours in the MFA program at the time of the appointment.
+The Low Residency MFA in Creative Writing and the Department of English at Converse are authorized by the administration to fill two to three Graduate Teaching Assistantships each year for second-year MFA students who have successfully completed at least 24 graduate hours in the MFA program at the time of the appointment.
 The MFA program provides “Quarter-time” appointments that offer an adjunct course stipend and involve teaching only one course per semester.
 Teaching opportunities exist for both traditional classroom courses and online courses; therefore, students do not need to relocate to the area to be considered for a TA position.
 The course stipend for graduate teaching is $1500 per course.

-The Graduate Teaching Assistantship in the MFA program serves three purposes: it provides financial support for graduate students, allowing them to pursue their studies; it provides teaching experience for graduate students, under supervision of a full-time Converse faculty member; and, finally, it provides a service for the College and Department of English.
+The Graduate Teaching Assistantship in the MFA program serves three purposes: it provides financial support for graduate students, allowing them to pursue their studies; it provides teaching experience for graduate students, under the supervision of a full-time Converse faculty member; and, finally, it provides a service for Converse and Department of English.
 Appointments to Graduate Teaching Assistantships are made by the Chair of the English Department upon the recommendation of the Director of Creative Writing.
-Prior to appointment the student must be admitted to the graduate MFA program as a bona fide candidate for degree, and must have completed at least 24 hours of graduate credit in the MFA program.
+Prior to the appointment the student must be admitted to the graduate MFA program as a bona fide candidate for degree, and must have completed at least 24 hours of graduate credit in the MFA program.

 The Clemson-Converse Literature Series National Publishing Scholarship

-The MFA Publishing Scholarship is an opportunity for graduate MFA students to work on a collaborative venture between Converse College’s MFA program and Clemson University Press.
+The MFA Publishing Scholarship is an opportunity for graduate MFA students to work on a collaborative venture between Converse’s MFA program and Clemson University Press.
 The scholarship provides the opportunity for MFA students to participate in the marketing, management, and manuscript review of a national poetry prize conducted through the Clemson-Converse Literature series.
 Students receive a scholarship in the range of $250 to $500 for work conducted for the national contest.
 Second-year and graduating residency semester students in the Converse MFA program are eligible to participate.